theArk0s/gongbot-test/readme.md

 # thingfabric-heroku-app

-This Node.js / AngularJS application demonstrates how to use ThingFabric and the ThingFabric Heroku add-on to build applications _on top of_ ThingFabric.
+This Node.js / AngularJS application demonstrates how to use ThingFabric to build applications _on top of_ ThingFabric.

 ## Pre-reqs

 ### Heroku

-You will need a Heroku account in order to use this sample application and add-on.
-Your Heroku account also needs a valid billing method on file (though the basic Heroku app and this add-on are free to use).
+You will need a Heroku account in order to use this sample application.

+### ThingFabric

+This branch of the thingfabric-heroku-app is meant to be deployed from the ThingFabric Portal.
+Sign up first here: [ThingFabric Portal](https://app.thingfabric.com)

 ### Node.js + NPM